 Note: Comparing each diet group with the other two, for seven general indicators of health, results in 14 comparisons; hence each column totals 14.

-On the face of it, dogs fed raw meat appeared to fare better than those fed vegan diets.
+On the face of it, dogs fed raw meat appeared to fare slightly better than those fed vegan diets.
 However, there was a statistically significant, medium-sized difference between the average ages of dogs in these two groups.
 This is likely to have improved the general health indicators of dogs fed raw diets, and to have lowered the prevalence of certain specific disorders (O’Neill et al. 2021).
 In our study dogs fed raw meat appeared less likely to suffer from certain specific disorders (Table 20) – one, when compared to dogs fed vegan diets, and five, when compared to dogs fed conventional diets.
 However, for at least three of these six (dental/oral, body weight and mobility disorders), the younger ages of dogs fed raw meat, is likely to have decreased the prevalence of these disorders (Tilley & Smith 2015).

 Additionally, there appear to be reasons unrelated to health, which significantly decrease the likelihood guardians of dogs fed raw meat, will trust the opinions of their veterinarians, and seek veterinary visits.
 The proportion of dogs who never saw veterinarians in the last year was markedly higher for those fed raw meat, compared with those fed vegan or conventional diets (Fig. 5).
 Decreased veterinary visits also affects the likelihood dogs will receive medication or progress to therapeutic diets.
 Jointly, these three health indicators comprise nearly half of the seven general health indicators studied.